 The workshop consists of invited and contributed talks as well as posters.
 Invited and contributed speakers will cover the recent progress in simulations and the relevant experimental areas.
 The purpose of this Advanced Research Workshop is to bring together a diverse group of researchers focused on nanoscience and nanotechnology problems that are relevant to chemical defence needs in order to share the state-of-the-art in the field, identify accomplishments and discuss challenges and opportunities.

 You may also be interested in the Physics Boat workshop which we organize later in the spring.

 Travel - by plane or train

 Scheduled buses meet every flight to Kittilä, and it takes about 20 minutes to reach Levi.
 You can also take a taxi (15 min), and if several people share it, the price will essentially be the same as for the bus ride.
 If the flight schedule does not allow you to catch the connecting flight to Kittilä on the same day, you may consider having a stop-over in Helsinki and fly to Kittilä next day.
 Alternatively, you can fly to Rovaniemi (about 200 km away from Levi), then take a bus (it takes about two and a half hours to reach Levi).
 You can also rent a car at the Rovaniemi airport and drive to Levi (we guarantee no traffic jams, but there may be reindeer on the road).
 This could be a good option if several people arrive with the same flight.
 There are also both day and night trains to Lapland (book early!).
 To reach Levi, one can take the train to Kolari and continue to Levi with a bus.

 The long-time average temperature in Levi in February is about -10 C (15 F).
 The record high and low temperatures are about +5 and -40 C (+40 and -40 F).
 The length of day is about 8 hours.
 In any case, you can expect plenty of snow.
 Also check the current 5-day forecast for Kittilä.
-By the way, we have seen northern lights during two of the previous conferences.
+By the way, we have seen northern lights during three of the previous conferences.